themescraft/sobre-lite/readme.txt

-Sobre Lite WordPress Theme, Copyright 2016 Cvasnii Evghenii Sobre Lite is distributed under the terms of the GNU GPL (http://www.gnu.org/licenses/gpl-3.0.html)
+Sobre Lite WordPress Theme, Copyright 2016 themescraft.co Sobre Lite is distributed under the terms of the GNU GPL (http://www.gnu.org/licenses/gpl-3.0.html)

 This program is free software: you can redistribute it and/or modify